dloscutoff/hbl/docs/thimble-builtins.md

 > **Note:** `this` may be different from the current function!
 If you call a nested function, the current function (the one that gets called by `recur`) is the nested function, but `this` is the outer function.

 The function or value on the line above the current function is `prev`.
 The lines above that are `2prev`, `3prev`, and so on.
+The function or value on the line below the current function is `next`.
 The references wrap around: for example, calling `prev` from the first line in the program references the last line in the program.

 ## Macros